holidayextras/holidayextras.github.com/_posts/2017-05-05-meet-the-team-sofia.md

 10 months

 ### How did you get into tech?
-I’ve always been good at maths and I used to be a semi-pro in StarCraft: BroodWar (like going to tournaments such as World Cyber Games, etc.) but before that when I was 10-11y.o.
+I've always been good at maths and I used to be a semi-pro in StarCraft: BroodWar (like going to tournaments such as World Cyber Games, etc.) but before that when I was 10-11y.o.
 I was creating maps with complex logic in that game.
 The way of creating maps is incredibly similar to writing code or algorithms.

 ### What has being a Developer taught you?:
 To ask people if they tried turning it off and on again.

 ### What do you like about working at HX?
-@damian.casey@damian.casey@damian.casey@damian.casey@damian.casey.
 People in HX look like they really like and have fun in what they are doing.
-There’s a really friendly vibe in the office that can even be felt remotely.
+There's a really friendly vibe in the office that can even be felt remotely.

 ### What would you do if you didn't have to work for a living?
-I would go in the forest and pretend to be a tree or as people say `Living the dream!`
+I would go in the forest and pretend to be a tree or as people say 'Living the dream!'

 ### Share a link to a Bulgarian song of your band
 [STereoRush - Звезда над София HQ (Stereo Reality)](https://www.youtube.com/watch?v=lVia2CJwz_Q)